Part of the Faculty of English and Humanities

 - Discover and develop an appreciation of a range of writing in the language studied.

-With this in mind, our programme of study for languages clearly sets out what will be taught and learnt at each point in the year for all year groups, including a range of significant people and linguists from these other cultures.
+With this in mind, our programme of study for languages clearly sets out what will be taught and learnt at each point in the year for all year groups, including a range of significant people and linguists from other cultures.

 Assessment in Langauges